 The ESF Writing Program (EWP)

-In an effort to improve the communication of our students, ESF Writing Program faculty are directly involved with various writing activities on campus (student readings, advising of student publications, the summer reading program) to promote an awareness of writing and to encourage an engagement with writing on multiple levels.
+In an effort to improve the communication of our students, ESF Writing Program faculty are directly involved with various writing activities on campus to promote an awareness of writing and to encourage an engagement with writing on multiple levels.

 The ESF Writing Program aims to improve the quality of writing on campus, create student awareness of rhetorical considerations, and establish an atmosphere that values effective writing while encouraging creativity and critique, research and reflection.
 We emphasize writing in a context as part of a community.
 In each of our courses and in our related activities, we hope to promote critical thinking, critical reading, and critical writing skills.

 - Reading and Writing Class: A Case Study on Literacy and Social Opportunity.
 Journal article by Benette Whitmore, PhD

 - Best Practices: Thoughts on a Flash Mob Mentality.
 Journal article by Janine DeBaise

 - Learn Like an Arachnid.
 Journal Article by Janine DeBaise

 - ESF Students Teach 5th-Graders About Healthy Food Choices